dgsmiley18/usenet-upload.py/README.md

 ## Features
 - Generates `par2` files for each `.mkv`
+- Can move the files into their own folders,
-- Doesn't move the files into their own folders, instead it passes the `.mkv` file along with it's corresponding `.par2` files directly to Nyuu via CLI to achieve the same result
+- Can move the files into their own folders and it passes the `.mkv` file along with it's corresponding `.par2` files directly to Nyuu via CLI
-- Doesn't look into subdirectories for `.mkv` files (todo?)
+- Looks into subdirectories for `.mkv` files
-- Has no error handling
-- Has no customization
-- Can't continue where it stopped if you crash or something
 - Probably has alot of cases where it breaks.
 Worked on my machine in my limited testing
 - Someone please make a better script I can't code